 Older adults and those with underlying health conditions, such as chronic kidney disease appear to be at a higher risk of complications if they become ill with COVID-19.
 Anyone at a higher risk, such as transplant recipients, should take extra precaution to avoid crowds and reduce the risk of being exposed to the virus.

 Chronic kidney disease (CKD) stages 3-5 have been defined as being at an increased risk of severe illness from coronavirus.
-The CDC recommends that everyone take social distancing measures to prevent the spread of the virus.
+The CDC recommends that everyone get vaccinated to prevent the spread of the virus.

 How do I know if I should be tested for COVID-19?